EliaSaSe/windows-update-remote-service/README.md

 Years ago, I had to manage a lot of Windows servers.
 There were patch evenings on a regular basis.
 In spite of the availability of [WSUS] and group policies, it was complicated to automate the patch process for a multitude of reasons.
 For example:

 * Some servers had to run shaky services, which depended on services on other hosts.
-When their dependencies were not available on startup or became unavailable later on in the patch window, they crashed.
+When their dependencies were not available on startup or became unavailable later in the patch window, they crashed.
 Thus, a strict patch sequence needed to be followed.
 * A small license USB dongle prevented a bare metal Windows host from booting, so I had to coordinate the reboot of this specific host with the site manager.
 * Some servers needed manual work from coworkers, before I was allowed to execute specific patch steps like installing updates or rebooting.